karreiro/learn-dmn-in-15-minutes/learn/the-feel-language.md

         </tbody>
       </table>
       <p>
-        Here you've learned the most frequently used FEEL structures.
+        Here you've learned the most frequently used FEEL expressions.
 There are other powerful features you may learn on the <a href="https://www.omg.org/spec/DMN/1.2/PDF">DMN spec</a>.
 If you're feeling inspired, take a look there :-)
       </p>
       <a class="button next-section" href="/learn/execution">Next section →</a>
     </div>